cloudfoundry-attic/cf-abacus-broker/demo/java-demo-client/README.md

 | thousand_api_calls       |  unknown |

-When we report new usage data for the resource given by the metering service, Abacus will update its stored aggregated usage data for that resource immediately.
+When we report new usage data for the resource given by the metering service, Abacus will update its stored aggregated usage data for that resource.
 One of the aggregates that Abacus updates is the monthly consumption of the resource by the organization we report in the usage document.
 We can query the current monthly usage using the tile **"Get Consumption Report from Abacus"** in the UI.
 After pressing this tile you can see the current monthly consumption reported by Abacus in the table (column "Quantity" will be updated from "unknown" to show the reported values).

 To get the aggregates from Abacus, a "usage summary report" is requested via the Abacus API.
 Request API and structure of returned document are described [here](https://github.com/cloudfoundry-incubator/cf-abacus/blob/master/doc/api.md#usage-summary-report).
 We use the same user we send usage with.
 And send the request to the REPORTING_URL, provided in the `manifest.yml`